Fasting and Meditation: Everything You Need to Know

 Fasting and Meditation

-When you combine fasting with meditation, you will discover that it’s easier to go deeper into your practice.
-This is because by denying your body food for a period of time, your focus is turned to your spirituality, faith and meditation.
-In other words, your mental focus is intensified which helps you to meditate with more ease plus there’s the fact that your physical body is lightened and not doing hard digestive work, which can also detract from your ability to reach a heightened state of spiritual contemplation.
+When you combine intermittent fasting with meditation, you will discover that it’s easier to go deeper into your practice.
+This is because by denying your body food for a period of time, your focus is turned to your spirituality, faith, and meditation.
+In other words, your mental focus is intensified which helps you to meditate with more ease plus there’s the fact that your physical system is lightened and not doing hard digestive work, which can also detract from your ability to reach a heightened state of spiritual contemplation.

 Finding that state of stillness and quiet happens faster when you are emptied of the heavier energies of food that can weigh down the system and you can access those higher states of consciousness without being held back.
+In short you feel like a weight has been physically and metaphorically lifted.

 Mindfulness with food is also increased, simply because the act of fasting enforces a certain awareness of hunger and the sensation of being full or empty.